Who is Good Neighbors?

 Launched in July 2018, we are the Australian support entity of Good Neighbors.
 Under the Good Neighbors Partnership and international governance, we concentrate on fundraising, volunteer programs, and global development campaigns to support in-field projects.

-As such, Good Neighbors Australia works on many international projects with partner countries including Cambodia, the Philippines, Vietnam and Zambia.
+As such, Good Neighbors Australia works on many international projects with partner countries including Cambodia, Mozambique, the Philippines and Vietnam.
 We have child sponsorship programs as well as implement community development projects that aim at creating sustainable communities.

 Good Neighbors Australia has also run several campaigns on supporting the Australian community throughout the Australian bushfire and Covid-19 crisis.
 We have a particular focus on communities that require the most assistance within Australia.
 Additionally, the NSW State Government supported Good Neighbors Australia during the Winter Warmer Hamper campaign, which provided food and essential items for COVID-19 relief.